squidowl/halloy/book/src/configuration/servers/README.md

 ## `monitor`

-A list of nicknames to [monitor](https://ircv3.net/specs/extensions/monitor) (if IRCv3 Monitor3 is supported by the server).
+A list of nicknames to [monitor](https://ircv3.net/specs/extensions/monitor) (if IRCv3 Monitor is supported by the server).
 Example: `["Foo", "Bar"]`

 > 💡 Read more about [monitoring users](../../guides/monitor-users.html).